andi1984/blog/content/post/variable-font/index.en.md

 At [Axis Praxis](https://www.axis-praxis.org) you can try it out your own changing the font variations.
 I can recommend for all of you which are not familiar to variable fonts to play around with the range sliders on their side to see how the font and the website changes.

 ### Control design axes by font-variation-settings
-The described design axes by the _font-variation-settings_ which are described as a list of key/value pairs.
+The described design axes are controlled by the _font-variation-settings_ which are described as a list of key/value pairs.

-The four letter axis names followed by their respective value, e.g.
+It is build up by four letter axis names followed by their respective value, e.g.

 ```css
 html {